bvm-org/bvm/README.md

 ### Literal Code Segments

-A code segment can be created by using the `{` and `}` opcodes.
-Once again, these are assembly shorthands for `SEG_START` and `SEG_END`.
+A *code segment* can be created by using the `{` and `}` opcodes.
+Once again, these are assembly shorthands for `SEG_START` and `SEG_END`, and the shorthands are not valid in the object file format.
 Note that between a `SEG_START` and a `SEG_END`, *no evaluation takes place*: evaluation is said to be in *deferred mode* (to borrow terminology from PostScript).
 This is in contrast to the behaviour between `[` and `]`, and `<` and `>` where evaluation does continue.
-When in *deferred mode*, opcodes are simply pushed onto the operand stack.
-When *deferred mode* is exited, the opcodes pushed to the operand stack are removed and formed into a code segment.
+When in *deferred mode*, opcodes are simply pushed onto the operand stack (conceptually at least.
+There's actually no need for implementations to behave this way).
+When *deferred mode* is exited (by finding a corresponding `SEG_END`), the opcodes pushed to the operand stack are removed and formed into a *code segment*.
 There are then several ways to invoke a segment on the top of the stack, the most obvious of which is the `EXEC` opcode.

     bvm> { 3 5 ADD } COUNT RETURN
     [{"type": "segment",